If you want to explore classroom game ideas by grade level, click here to skip to that section of this blog.

 Encourage Creativity

-Most classroom games will have an element of creativity, from artistic games to word games to puzzle and problem-solving games.
+Most classroom games for elementary students will have an element of creativity, from artistic games to word games to puzzle and problem-solving games.
 Even team challenges can include a bit of creativity by having students give their teams a name.

 These are games that focus on different ways of thinking, from puzzle-solving to recall.
 “Brain” games are ideal for introducing new lessons, refreshing information that hasn’t been reviewed for a while or studying in preparation for a test.